WordOfLifeMN/online/README.md

 Application to manage the Word Of Life Ministries online catalog.

+# Status
+> This project is under construction

 This is a GoLang application that reads information about series and messages from Google Sheets, and generates output files that can be uploaded to the web to serve this content online.